 - We advertise appropriate job opportunities using Indigenous media

 - We participate in various Indigenous graduate, cadetship and apprenticeship programs (e.g. the Indigenous Australian Government Development Program and the APS Indigenous Graduate Program) to recruit Indigenous employees

 - Run an Indigenous mentoring program with executive-level staff mentoring our Indigenous staff.

 We have facilitated a number of cultural information sessions nationally to foster awareness and build a more open culture at ASIC.
 These sessions included information about:

 - communicating with Indigenous peoples through all areas of ASIC’s work

 We also have a Reconciliation Action Plan (RAP) Strategic Committee.
 This committee formalises ASIC's commitment to reconciliation by identifying clear actions and realistic targets that we can achieve and works on implementing these actions.

-ASIC is an employing agency for the Australian Government Indigenous Graduate Recruitment Program.
+ASIC is an employing agency for the Australian Government Indigenous Graduate Pathway Program.